florian-dev/locate/README.md

 optional arguments:
   -h, --help            show this help message and exit -x [<drive> [<drive> ...]], --exclude-drives [<drive> [<drive> ...]]
-                        do not update data for these drives -r, --repport         print database repport
+                        do not update data for these drives (default: C) -r, --repport         print database repport
 ```